Mitigating Adversarial Attacks by Distributing Different Copies to Different Users: Related Works

 \subsection{Attractors}

 Most attacks search for adversarial samples along directions derived from some local properties.
-For instance, FGSM takes the training loss function's gradient as the search direction.
+For instance, FGSM~\cite{Goodfellow2015ExplainingAH} derives the search direction from the training loss function's gradient.
 The attractors are from a proposed method~\cite{DBLP:journals/corr/abs-2003-02732} that detects adversarial perturbations, which considers characteristics of the attack process.
 This method views each attack as an optimization problem.
 The goal of the attractors, injected into the classifier model, is to mislead the adversary by actively modifying the optimization objectives.
 An attractor ${\textbf x}_0$ effectively adds artifacts that taint the local properties of a search space, such that the gradients of the attack objective function point towards that attractor.

 The attractors serve two purposes.
 First, they introduce cavities into an otherwise smooth search space, which confuses an adversary's search process.
-Next, they influence the search process to some dedicated regions in the space, leading adversarial samples into an easily detected position.
+Next, they attract the search process to some dedicated regions in the space, leading adversarial samples into an easily detected position.